 Alkaline water filters use electricity to separate the more acidic (low pH) and alkaline (high pH) molecules before releasing the acidic water from the alkaline water filtration machine.

-However, researchers doubt that water generated through alkaline filters may not be free of all contaminants.
+However, researchers doubt that water generated through alkaline water filter systems may not be free of all contaminants.
 So, RO treatment is necessary.

 🚰 Reverse Osmosis Water